Best airline credit cards

 - Is the Gold Delta SkyMiles Credit Card worth it?

 Gold Delta SkyMiles credit card from American Express is worth the annual fee for all the travel perks and benefits, especially if cardholders take advantage of the welcome offer.
-In addition to the 30,000 bonus miles cardholders can get through the welcome offer, a $50 statement credit is available if you make an eligible Delta purchase within three months of opening an account.
+In addition to the 60,000 bonus miles cardholders can get through the welcome offer, $10,000 bonus miles are available after your first year of membership.

 United Explorer Card